Rishabhjaiswal1904/Firelfy-Algorithm/ReadMe-FireflyAlgorithm.txt

 ****************************************************************************************************
-Author:	Al Timofeyev
+Author:	Rishabh Jaiswal
-Date:	June 17, 2019
+Date:	Sept 28, 2020
 Desc:	This is how to compile and run the Firefly Algorithm using Processing IDE.

 Version:	1.0